dirdr/barabasi_albert_simulation/README.md

 # About
-Clap command line application to simulate Barabási-Albert models and two variants, the following models can be run
+Clap command line application to simulate Barabási-Albert network models and two variants, the following models can be run
-- Vertex growth + Preferential attachement
+- Vertex growth + Preferential attachment
-- Vertex growth + Random attachement
+- Vertex growth + Random attachment
-- No growth + Preferential attachement
+- No growth + Preferential attachment

-This simulation was made to support a lab work for the _Complex and Social Networks_ course of the Facultad de Informática de Barcelona
+This simulation was made to support lab work for the _Complex and Social Networks_ course of the Facultad de Informática de Barcelona
+It has been built using clap, and petgraph

 ## Usage
 ```sh